JohnLozier/website/src/assets/posts/blogdevelopment.md

 ## First Experience

-This post discusses my first blog (not this one), which was coded in nextjs and react.
+This post discusses my first blog (not this one), which was coded in NextJS and React.

 This was my first time working with NextJS, and also my first time working with React other than a small part of the Canvas+ popup.
 It has been a great experience.
 Inline js, components, and hooks make the code a lot cleaner and easier to work with.
-However, there are a few issues I have run into annoyances with React.
+However, there are a few issues I have run into with React.
 A slightly annoying thing with React is that it is run before page load, which means doing things such as accessing an element or the window will result in an `undefined` error.
 You can fix this by using `useEffect()`
 ```jsx
 import { useState } from "react";